Our Africa Facts for Kids bring you lots of interesting and fun facts on the African continent.

 12. People of Africa: There are more than 3,000 different groups of indigenous people living in Africa.
 They have their own language and culture.
 The majority of Africans is poor.
 The poorest countries are the DRC (Democratic Republic of Congo) and Zimbabwe.
 Among the most developed and richest countries are the Seychelles, Libya, Mauritius, Algeria, Egypt, Botswana, Namibia and South Africa.

-13. Languages in South America: It is estimated that about 2,000 different languages are spoken on the African continent!
+13. Languages in Africa: It is estimated that about 2,000 different languages are spoken on the African continent!
 Many Africans speak several African languages and also often another 'European' language.
 In many countries, people speak English, French or Portuguese as an additional language, as these languages are often used in communication and business.
 English is widely spoken in Africa as many countries were formerly British colonies.
 Arabic, the language spoken in northern Africa, is also used as official language.

 14. Religion: Most of the African people are Christians and Muslims.
 In North Africa and many West African countries, most people follow the Islam.
 There are also almost 10% of Africans that follow traditional religious rituals which means they have traditional healing rituals such as bone-throwing, 'magic' and herbal medicine and celebrating the spirit of the ancestors.